-At the vCenter Servers step of the wizard, specify credentials for every vCenter Server added to VMware vCloud Director.
+At the vCenter Servers step of the wizard, specify credentials for every vCenter Server added to vCloud Director.
 If the vCenter Server is already added to the backup infrastructure, you do not need to specify credentials for it once again.
 Veeam Backup & Replication will automatically detect the credentials you provided when adding this vCenter Server and use them.

 - From the vCenter servers list, select a vCenter Server.

 - Click Account on the right and select credentials to connect to the vCenter Server.
-By default, Veeam Backup & Replication uses the same credentials that you have specified for VMware vCloud Director at the previous step of the wizard.
+By default, Veeam Backup & Replication uses the same credentials that you have specified for vCloud Director at the previous step of the wizard.

 If you have not set up the credentials beforehand, click the Manage accounts link at the bottom of the list or click Add on the right to add the credentials.
 For more information, see Managing Credentials.